adaptyteam/adapty-docs/versioned_docs/version-3.0/add-remote-config-locale.md

 ---
-title: "Add paywall locale in remote config"
+title: "Remote config paywall localization"
 description: "Expand your paywall's reach across diverse markets by configuring locales in remote config.
 Learn how to optimize localization and cater to specific regional preferences"
 metadataTitle: "Implement Multi-Language Support: Adding Paywall Locale in Remote Config"
 ---